Best Activities in Channel Islands N.P.

 SANTA BARBARA ISLAND

 Kayaking.
 With its clear waters, its dramatic topography, and wealth of wildlife, Channel Islands offers some of the most rewarding sea kayaking anywhere in the world.
 While some of the waters surrounding the islands are best suited for experienced kayakers, others are beginner friendly.
-A number of commercial outfitters run kayak tours to the islands:
+A number of commercial outfitters run kayak tours to the islands.
+Note that many depart from the mainland.

 - Channel Islands Outfitters